Novel electronic state of honeycomb iridate Cu$_2$IrO$_3$ at high pressure: Electronic structure of phase 3

-While the onset of phase 2 primarily affects the Ir $5d$ state, the Cu orbitals become active at higher pressures.
-Curiously, the large reduction in interplanar distance ($d$) at the onset of phase 3 ($\Delta d/d \approx 8 \%$ \cite{Fabbris2021, Supplemental}) is not reflected in the Ir $L_{3,2}$ \gls{xanes}, with no distinct changes to \ls\ or $5d$ occupation [Figs. \ref{figdimers}(e) and \ref{figphase345}(k)].
-However, the \gls{rixs} excitation near \SI{2.2}{\eV} disappears in phase 3 [Fig. \ref{figdimers}(g)], and an intense continuum of excitation develops, extending to zero energy loss.
+While the onset of phase 2 primarily affects the Ir $5d$ state, the Cu orbitals become more active at higher pressures.
+Curiously, the large reduction in interplanar distance ($d$) at the onset of phase 3 ($\Delta d/d \approx 8 \%$, Fig. \ref{pxrd} and ref. \cite{Fabbris2021}) is not reflected in the Ir $L_{3,2}$ \gls{xanes}, with no distinct changes to \ls\ or $5d$ occupation [Figs. \ref{figdimers}(e) and \ref{figphase345}(k)].
+However, the \gls{rixs} excitation near \SI{2.2}{\eV} is largely suppressed in phase 3 [Fig. 2(g)], becoming indistinguishable from the intense continuum of excitations that develops in this phase and extends to zero energy loss.
 A similar increase in the incoherent background is seen at the Ir $L_2$ \gls{rixs} [Fig. \ref{figdimers}(g)].
 These results suggest that the electronic structure of phase 3 features strongly hybridized Ir $5d$-Cu $3d$ orbitals that destroy the quasimolecular orbitals of phase 2, and is consistent with the substantial drop in resistance [Fig. \ref{figphase345}(j)].
-The electrical resistance temperature dependence points to a possible metallicity near the onset of phase 3, with increasing semiconducting behavior at higher pressures \cite{Jin2022, Supplemental}, but, as shown below, phase 3 is sensitive to the thermodynamic path, complicating the interpretation of these results.
+The electrical resistance temperature dependence points to a possible metallicity near the onset of phase 3, with increasing semiconducting behavior at higher pressures (see Appendix \ref{appendix_resistance}) \cite{Jin2022}, but, as shown in section \ref{tdep}, phase 3 is sensitive to the thermodynamic path, complicating the interpretation of these results.
 The nature of these orbitals is potentially interesting as \ls\ remains sizeable, suggesting that, despite the collapse of the $J_{\rm{eff}}$ state and quasimolecular orbitals, \gls{SOC} still plays an important role.
 No energy shift is observed in the Cu $K$ edge spectra, indicating that its modification is likely a structural response due to strongly modified interplanar O-Cu-O dumbbells, likely without an increase in the Cu coordination.